Planetary Transit Special Award Coordinator:

 - Contact III: when the leading edge of the planet first reaches the far edge of the Sun.

 - Contact IV: when the planet is initially completely off the disk of the Sun.

-Venus is so close to the Earth that its silhouette is visible without magnification, but be sure to use proper eye protection to protect your eyes.
+Mercury is small and so far from Earth and its silhouette is visible only with magnification, but be sure to use proper filters to protect your eyes.

-(The next transit after that is the planet Mercury on May 9, 2016.
+(The next transit after this one is the planet Mercury on November 13, 2032.
 Mark your calendar.)